-American Masters presents the first film made about America’s most important and influential designers, Charles and Ray Eames, since their deaths in 1978 and 1988, respectively — and the only film that explores the link between their artistic collaboration and sometimes tortured marriage.
-Jason Cohn and Bill Jersey’s definitive documentary delves into the private world […]
+American Masters – Charles & Ray Eames: The Architect and the Painter presents the first film made about America’s most important and influential designers, Charles and Ray Eames, since their deaths in 1978 and 1988, respectively — and the only film that explores the link between their artistic collaboration and sometimes tortured marriage.
+Jason Cohn […]

 See stunning images of the completed Suzhou Museum, including images of the Chinese garden and rock landscape designs innovated by I.M.
 Pei.

 I.M.
 Pei has completed numerous buildings in the last 60 years aggregating an astounding body of international work.
 You may have set foot in one of his masterpieces without knowing it.

 In the creation of the garden for the Suzhou Museum, the area most central to any Chinese building, I.M.
 Pei uses a variety of techniques to create a rock design that is both minimal and modern as well as a reflection of traditional Chinese aesthetic.
 A production of PACEM Productions, distribution by by Bullfrog Films […]